chiehwu1989/dropwizard-kinesis/README.md

 ```

-For example complete configuration see [Complete-Configuration](/../../wiki/Complete-Configuration) or see class [ExampleConfiguration](src/test/java/io/codemonastery/dropwizard/kinesis/example/ExampleConfiguration.java).
+For all configurations see [Complete-Configuration](/../../wiki/Complete-Configuration) or see class [ExampleConfiguration](src/test/java/io/codemonastery/dropwizard/kinesis/example/ExampleConfiguration.java).
 To see how the configuration could be used to create producers and consumers, look at [ExampleApplication](src/test/java/io/codemonastery/dropwizard/kinesis/example/ExampleApplication.java).